 \subsubsection{Static Backdoor}

-To first evaluate the viability of backdoors attacks in \acp{SNN}, we explore the basic BadNets~\cite{gu2019badnets} approach by placing a static trigger in different locations of the input space, various $\epsilon$ values with different trigger sizes and polarities.
+To first evaluate the viability of backdoor attacks in \acp{SNN}, we explore the basic BadNets~\cite{gu2019badnets} approach by placing a static trigger in different locations of the input space, using different poisoning rates, triggers sizes, and polarities.
 We test the static attack with $\epsilon$ values of 0.001, 0.005, 0.01, 0.05, and 0.1.
 We set the trigger sizes to 1\% and 10\% of the input image size.
-Lastly, we experiment with three trigger locations: bottom-right, middle, and top-left, and four different polarities.
+Lastly, we experiment with three trigger locations: bottom-right, middle, and top-left, and four polarities.

-Our results show that static backdoors require a trigger size as big as 10\% of the input size to inject the backdoor behavior in complex datasets like CIFAR10-DVS or DVS128 Gesture.
-When the trigger is 1\% of the input size, the backdoor is only injected in N-MNIST when the polarity is different from 0.
-However, when the trigger is in the middle, we observe that $p=0$ gets up to 100\% \acp{ASR}.
+Our results show that static backdoors require a trigger size as big as 10\% of the input size to inject the backdoor behavior in complex datasets like CIFAR10-DVS or DVS128-Gesture.
+When the trigger is 1\% of the input size, the backdoor is only successfully injected in N-MNIST when the polarity is different from 0.
+However, when the trigger is in the middle, we observe that $p=0$ achieves up to 100\% \ac{ASR}.
 This is caused because the data is centered; thus, the black trigger is on top of the image, contrasting and allowing the model to distinguish the trigger.
 In subsequent sections, we further investigate the importance of injecting the trigger in the most important or least important location.
 Increasing the trigger size makes the backdoor achieve an excellent \ac{ASR} (up to 100\%) when the trigger is placed in the corners.
-See~\autoref{fig:static_bottom_right},~\autoref{fig:static_middle}, and~\autoref{fig:static_top_left}, for the results of bottom-right, middle, and bottom-right placed triggers.
+See~\autoref{fig:static_bottom_right},~\autoref{fig:static_middle}, and~\autoref{fig:static_top_left}, in Appendix~\ref{sec:static_moving_results} for the results of top-left, middle, and bottom-right placed triggers.

-Since the DVS128 Gesture dataset is small, the $\epsilon$ value drastically affects the \ac{ASR}.
+Since the DVS128-Gesture dataset is small, the $\epsilon$ value drastically affects \ac{ASR}.
 When $\epsilon = 0.01$, only a single sample will contain the trigger, which is insufficient to inject the backdoor when the trigger size is small.
-We further experiment with a larger trigger size, i.e., 0.3, achieving 99\% \acp{ASR} with $\epsilon = 0.01$, in the top-left corner and using the background polarity.
+We further experiment with a larger trigger size, i.e., 0.3, achieving 99\% \acp{ASR} with $\epsilon = 0.01$, in the top-left corner and using $p = 0$.
 CIFAR10-DVS achieves 100\% \ac{ASR} in all the settings when the trigger size and the poisoning rate are 0.1.
 CIFAR10-DVS is the only dataset that achieves 100\% \ac{ASR} in the bottom-right, with the polarity 0.
 This is caused by the dataset itself, which is noisy; thus, the black trigger can contrast with the background.